Pre-registration rules

 • be a citizen of the United States

-• not have been convicted of a felony, or if you have been convicted of a felony, you must have fully discharged your punishment, including any incarceration, parole, supervision, period of probation, or be pardoned
+• if you have been convicted of a felony, have fully discharged your punishment, including any incarceration, parole, supervision, period of probation, or be pardoned

 Utah pre-registration rules